nessarus/CITS2401-Matlab/README.md

-# CITS2401-Matlab
+# Matlab Labwork
-Computer Analysis and Visualisation
+Matlab Labwork are my solution to the lab work from the course CITS2401 Computer Analysis and Visualisation from the University of Western Australia.
+Skeleton code was used in these solutions which was provided by the university.

 Assignment1:
   function y = pascalTriangle(n)